ADA-research/Sparkle/Documentation/source/userguide/userguide.rst

 The file ``environment-dev.txt`` contains unpinned packages and the dependencies are not resolved.
 It is used for development and may cause problems.

 The two environments can be created in parallel since one is named ``sparkle`` and the other ``sparkle-dev``.
-If you want to update/reinstall an environment it is safest to remove it and recreate it.
+If you want to update an environment it is better to do a clean installation by removing and recreating it.
 For example:

 .. code-block:: shell

+   $ conda deactivate
    $ conda env remove -n sparkle
    $ conda env create -f environment.yml
+   $ conda activate sparkle

+This should be fast as both ``conda`` and ``pip`` use local cache for the packages.

 .. _quick:config_environment: